-The first thing you can try to avoid revealing how you bet is to use the same amount of time for all your betting decisions.
+The first way you can try to avoid revealing how you bet is to use the same amount of time for all your betting decisions.
 That way, the other players won’t be able to tell if you’re struggling to make a decision.
 However, you don’t want to take extremely long to make one, nor do you want to jump into making a snap decision as soon as possible.
-So, finding a balance is key to your strategy.
-Other players will not be able to glean anything from your action if you take the same amount of time to bet, raise, or fold.
+So, finding a balance is key to making this strategy work.
+Other players will not be able to glean anything from your action if you take the same amount of time to bet, raise or fold.

 Your second option, which might be a little obvious, is to vary your patterns for betting.
 Avoid always folding or raising like you don’t know what you are doing.
 Mixing things up will prevent your opponents from reading your patterns.
 However, this doesn’t mean that you should bet the wrong things just to confuse your opponents!

 At most, it’s a sign of weakness when a player checks.
-Usually, players will do this when they have a weak hand, and this is where you get to take advantage.
-However, it is different when your opponent checks and then calls, as that would mean that they have a drawing hand (where they have a potentially good hand but it’s missing a certain card they need.)
+Players tend to check when they have a weak hand, which indicates an opening for you to take advantage of.
+However, it’s different when your opponent checks and then calls, as that means that they have a drawing hand (where they have a potentially good hand but it’s missing a certain card they need.)

 Here are some betting tips to consider:

-Drawing cards – Several players often aggressively go after draws, but not as a sign of weakness.
-However, to have them stay during the fourth street or river, you’ll need to make a strong raise.
+Some players often aggressively go after draws, but note that this may not be a sign of weakness.
+You’ll need to make a strong raise to have them stay during the fourth street or river.
 Some opponents may call without the right odds.
 These are the players to keep, as they might win you the pot in the long run.

-Continuation wagers – Some poker players tend to overuse the continuation bet – this is when they’ve raised preflop and continue playing aggressively by betting again on the flop.
+Some poker players tend to overuse the continuation bet – this is when they’ve raised preflop and continue playing aggressively by betting again on the flop.
 It’s important to know the hand range for this kind of player, to be able to take advantage and hopefully win yourself some money.
-Opponents who slow-play their hands excessively are also likely to raise preflop or call the flop.
+Opponents who slow-play their hands excessively are also likely to raise pre-flop or call the flop.

-BetMGM is the place to visit if you want to play the best poker games online!
-We offer players a wide range of cash games and online poker tournaments, and you can play many varieties including Texas Hold’em poker, Omaha, Seven-Stud, and more.
+BetMGM is the place to visit if you’re looking to play at the best online poker site.
+We offer players a wide range of cash games and online poker tournaments, where you can play many varieties including Texas Hold’em poker, Omaha, 7-Card Stud and more.
 Our live casino also allows you to enjoy the best live dealer action.
-Of course, if you’re looking for other fun casino games such as online slots, blackjack, roulette, and more, then you’re also in luck here at BetMGM.
-Sign up to explore our fun world of top casino game titles!
+Of course, if you’re looking for other fun casino games such as online slots, blackjack, roulette and others, then you’re also in luck here at BetMGM.
+Register to explore our fun world of top casino game titles!